 Q. Is the 1099-G amount taxable?
 Where do I report it on my Connecticut and federal income tax returns?

-A. Form 1099-G, Certain Government Payments, is used to report a state income tax overpayment that was issued in the prior year.
-The requirement to report your state income tax overpayment on your federal income tax return depends on whether you itemized your prior year deductions on federal Form 1040, Schedule A:
+A. Form 1099-G, Certain Government Payments, is used to report a state income tax overpayment that was issued as a refund credit or offset in the prior year.
+The requirement to report your state income tax on your federal income tax return depends on whether you itemized your prior year deductions on federal Form 1040, Schedule A:

 If you have any questions regarding this, please consult your tax advisor or the Internal Revenue Service at (800) 829-1040.

-Taxable refunds reported on Line 10 of the federal Form 1040 are not taxable for Connecticut purposes and may be subtracted from the federal adjusted gross income on Schedule 1 of the Forms CT-1040 or CT-1040 NR/PY.
+Taxable refunds, credits or offsets reported on Schedule 1, Line 10 of the federal Form 1040 are not taxable for Connecticut purposes and may be subtracted from the federal adjusted gross income on Schedule 1 of the Forms CT-1040 or CT-1040 NR/PY.